DioxusLabs/dioxus/docs/router/src/guide/getting-started.md

 Before we start utilizing Dioxus Router, we need to initialize a Dioxus web application.

 #### Required Tools
-If you haven't already, make sure you install the [trunk](https://trunkrs.dev/) build tool and the rust ``wasm32-unknown-unknown`` target:
+If you haven't already, make sure you install the [dioxus-cli](https://dioxuslabs.com/nightly/cli/) build tool and the rust ``wasm32-unknown-unknown`` target:
 ```
-$ cargo install trunk
+$ cargo install dioxus-cli
     ...
 $ rustup target add wasm32-unkown-unknown
     ...